rust-cli/book/src/tutorial/packaging.md

 Currently, this is done via authorizing you on Github, so you'll need to have a Github account
 (and be logged in there).
-Next, you need to log in using cargo.
+Next, you log in using cargo on your local machine.
 For that, go to your
 [crates.io account page],
 create a new token,